Polymer/old-docs-site/app/1.0/docs/devguide/model-data.md

 var item = this.get(['myArray', key]);
 ```

-### Look up an array index with by key {#get-array-index}
+### Find the index for an array item {#get-array-index}

 In some situations, such as inside an observer, you may have an array key or the array item itself,
 but not have its index.
-If you have the key or the full path to the item, use `get` to look up the item.
+If you have the key or the full path to the item, use `get` to look up the
+item.
 Then use the standard array `indexOf` method to determine the index.

 ```
 // Delete an item, based on the item's key